getify/You-Dont-Know-JS/scope & closures/ch3.md

 var b;

-doSomething(2); // 15
+doSomething( 2 ); // 15
 ```

-In this snippet, the `b` variable and the `doSomethingElse(..)` function, are likely "private" details of how `doSomething(..)` does its job.
+In this snippet, the `b` variable and the `doSomethingElse(..)` function are likely "private" details of how `doSomething(..)` does its job.
 Giving the enclosing scope "access" to `b` and `doSomethingElse(..)` is not only unnecessary but also possibly "dangerous", in that they may be used in unexpected ways, intentionally or not, and this may violate pre-condition assumptions of `doSomething(..)`.

 A more "proper" design would hide these private details inside the scope of `doSomething(..)`, such as: